affair

 The house was a big elaborate limestone affair, evidently new.
 Winter sunshine sparkled on lace-hung casement, on glass marquise, and the burnished bronze foliations of grille and door.

-6. A romantic relationship with someone who is not one's regular partner (boyfriend, girlfriend).
+6. An otherwise illicit romantic relationship, such as with someone who is not one's regular partner (boyfriend, girlfriend).

 7. A person with whom someone has an adulterous relationship.